-Keskar said that Boeing was working on the research and development for the required technology and was studying the engine propulsion requirements.
+Keskar said that Boeing worked on the research and development for the required technology and was studying the engine propulsion requirements.
 He added that all the aeroplanes at present were subsonic, which meant that they fly below the speed of sound.
 The biggest challenge in building hypersonic-and-supersonic planes was the engine propulsion, where the R&D was going on.
 Keskar highlighted the use of data analytics for studying the engine propulsions.

-Boeing had reportedly first unveiled its plan on developing hypersonic planes at the Aviation and Aeronautics Forum 2018 where it was reiterated that the company was working on designing, developing and flying experimental hypersonic vehicles.
+Boeing had reportedly first unveiled its plan on developing hypersonic planes at the Aviation and Aeronautics Forum 2018, where it was reiterated that the company was working on designing, developing and flying experimental hypersonic vehicles.

 The use of such planes at mass scale could take around two decades.
 Boeing, however, feels that the prototype could be usable in five to ten years.
 According to the company’s plans, their hypersonic plane can travel at a speed of Mach 5 or 6,125 km/hour.
 This would help the aircraft to cross the Atlantic Ocean in two and Pacific Ocean in three hours.
 Keskar further stated that the idea was to make such planes affordable for fliers.